kurogit/arduino_pong/README.md

 ### Tools

-The following tools and libraries will be used in the project:
+The following tools and libraries are used in the project:

 -   CMake with [Arduino CMake](https://github.com/queezythegreat/arduino-cmake)
 -   Arduino SDK and TFT library